Just because the law says that police can use informants at almost any time, in any setting, does not mean that they should do so.

 - Using Laws Designed to Protect as a Weapon: Prosecuting Minors under Child Pornography Laws

-- Penny Saved Can Be a Penalty Earned: Nursing Homes, Medicaid Planning, the Deficit Reduction Act of 2005, and the Problem of Transferring Assets, A
+- A Penny Saved Can Be a Penalty Earned: Nursing Homes, Medicaid Planning, the Deficit Reduction Act of 2005, and The Problem of Transferring Assets

 - Gay-Straight Alliances and Sanctioning Pretextual Discrimination under the Equal Access Act

 - Looking Forward to Forty More Years of Movement Building: Meditations on From Page to Practice

 - From Page to Practice and Back Again: Broken Windows Policing and the Real Costs to Law-Abiding New Yorkers of Color

 - Domestic Violence Reform: From Page to Practice and Back Again